 There are numerous wonders to behold at this facility, which both entertains and educates, from a mock-up of a space shuttle to an Imax theatre and hundreds of hands-on exhibits.
 Visitors are taken through the NASA Johnson Space Center where engineers are at work, and some lucky visitors might even get to see astronauts training and preparing for a mission.

-The Feel of Space exhibit gives visitors an idea of what it's like to carry out everyday tasks in a low-gravity environmnet, and there is even an opportunity for visitors to practice some basic astronaut skills on simulators - landing the orbiter, for example.
+The Feel of Space exhibit gives visitors an idea of what it's like to carry out everyday tasks in a low-gravity environment, and there is even an opportunity for visitors to practice some basic astronaut skills on simulators, such as landing the orbiter.
 Tram tours run every half hour taking in the highlights, including Rocket Park where retired spacecraft come to rest, Mission Control and even astronauts in training.